Resources

 - llms.txt

 - A proposed standard file (served at /llms.txt) that gives large language models a curated entry point to a website.
-It lists key pages grouped by theme (About, Services, Docs, Policies) in Markdown.
-Widely read by Perplexity, Claude, and ChatGPT agents.
+It lists pages grouped by theme (About, Services, Docs, Policies) in Markdown.
+Perplexity, Claude, and ChatGPT agents read it.

 - LSI (Local Search Intent)

-- When a search query explicitly or implicitly targets a geography — e.g. "dentist near me" or "marketing agency Toronto."
-Google resolves these with a map pack (the three-listing block with Maps results) before the organic results.
+- When a search query explicitly or implicitly targets a geography — "dentist near me" or "marketing agency Toronto," for example.
+Google resolves these with a map pack before the organic results.

 - NAP (Name, Address, Phone)